 Our Course

 Through a series of reflective exercises and specific writing tasks, students will formulate their ideas and strategies regarding potential majors, career paths, and life goals.
 This work will culminate in a final portfolio of crucial documents and representative work that students will continue to develop throughout their college careers.
-Offering students the opportunity to bond as a living-learning community through collaborative assignments, small-group discussion, and meaningful community engagement, BGS seeks to be a practical and compelling introduction to life in the Honors College and beyond.
+Offering students the opportunity to bond as a living-learning community through collaborative assignments, small-group discussion, and meaningful community engagement, BGS and Honors Engaged seek to be a practical and compelling introduction to life in the Honors College and beyond.
 What does it mean to get Beyond George Street–that avenue running through the center of campus?
 It means moving from the classroom to independent research; from campus out into the community; from home to the international stage; from where and who you are now, to where and who you want to be next week, next month, next year, and in the decade ahead.

-Shared FYE Learning Outcomes
+FYE Learning Outcomes

-Learning Objective 1: Engaging and Exploring Campus Resources
+Learning Objective 1: Engaging and Exploring Campus Resources (BGS/FYE)

-Learning Objective 2: Integrative Learning
+Learning Objective 2: Integrative Learning (BGS/Honors Engaged/FYE)

 • By the completion of the first-year, students will: